Vitamin D Deficiency | Why a lack of is Vitamin D Important

 • Bone pain and muscle weakness ( a sign of deficiency)

 • Little children might develop rickets, a condition in which there is a softening of bones.
-They may also affect by asthma.
+They may also be affected by asthma.

 Deficiency can be due to any of the following reasons:

 1. If you have a strict vegetarian diet.
-As only animal products are good sources of vitamins.
+Only animal products are good sources of vitamins.

 3. If there is more melanin pigmentation in your skin.
-It may become difficult to synthesize Vit-D in such a case.
+It may become difficult to synthesize Vitamin D in such a case.

 4. Obesity can cause lower levels of vitamins in the body.